gauravmasalkar405/ERIC_Robotics_Assignment/README.md

 ### BackEnd

-Navigate to the client folder in your terminal using the cd command:
+Navigate to the server folder in your terminal using the cd command:

 cd server